 Please note, you or your spouse or common-law partner may qualify for the Incentive (if you are in a married or common-law relationship) with the 4-year clause even if you have owned a home previously.

 The maximum of one Incentive includes any variation of borrower or co-borrower (i.e. once an Incentive is advanced to a Homebuyer, that Homebuyer is not eligible for any additional Incentives regardless of any other new first-time homebuyer named on the application).

 What Types of Properties are Eligible for the Incentive?

 The home must be the Homebuyers’ primary residence and eligible for CMHC Default Insurance, have year-round access, permanent heat source and located within Canada.

 The minimum downpayment required to purchase a home is 5%.
 Only traditional sources will be accepted, such as:

 Borrowed downpayments such as, an Unsecured Personal Loan or Line of Credit are not acceptable sources of downpayment.

 Are there any other Requirements?

-In order for the Incentive to apply, the first mortgage must be greater than 80% of the value of the home.
-In other words the downpayment cannot exceed 19.99% of the purchase price.
+For the Incentive to apply, the first mortgage must be greater than 80% of the home’s value.
+In other words, the downpayment cannot exceed 19.99% of the purchase price.